ericalexanderorg/should-i-trust/README.md

 ### Use Case
 -------------
 You're part of a review board that's responsible for evaluating new vendors.
-You're specifically responsible for ensuring the new vendor meets compliance and security requirements.
+You're specifically responsible for ensuring new vendors meet compliance and security requirements.

 Standard operation procedure is to ask for one or all of the following: SOC report, VSAQ, CAIQ, SIG/SIG-Lite.
 All vendors will not have these reports and/or questionnaire answers.
 Maybe it's org process to deny vendor intake